yash-srivastava19/yash-srivastava19.github.io/index.md

 Here I'll pin some of my favorite projects, more on the development 💻 side.
 Feedback is always appreciated for projects like these.:

+  - [**Verizon**](https://github.com/yash-srivastava19/verizon) : A Git like version control system, from scratch, in Python, spelled out.

+  - [**YeetCode**](https://github.com/yash-srivastava19/yeetcode) : YeetCode is a sassy version of Python made for all GenZ people.
+The aim is to create a new programming language which is bussin'.

   - [**Blaze**](https://github.com/yash-srivastava19/blaze) : Developed a RAG(Retrieval Augmentation Generation) system by using Cohere LLM and Metaphor as a part of recruitement process for Metaphor, which is made using Langchain, Chainlit and deployed on Huggingface.

   - [**CodeSmith**](https://github.com/yash-srivastava19/CodeSmith) : Developed a ChatGPT-inspired chatbot trained on a Python programming problems on custom created dataset, made using Langchain, and deployed on Huggingface.